 We Can Give You Your TMJ Treatment

 Be free of TMJ related pain and discomfort at our friendly and modern dental office.
-Get in contact with Dr. Edward Halusic, Dr. Christian Moore, and Dr. Ryan McCloy at our The Facial Surgery Center office to schedule an appointment today!
+Get in contact with Dr. Edward Halusic, Dr. McCloy, and Dr. Ryan McCloy at our The Facial Surgery Center office to schedule an appointment today!